 Changes the rules when needed: Companies thrive on change.
 The good news

-about hybrid blockchain is that they need to change rules.
+about a hybrid blockchain is that rule changes can be facilitated.
 However, the nature of the

 change depends on what the hybrid blockchain is trying to do.
-However, don’t
+However, do not

 expect to change data or modify transactions in a hybrid system that handles

 land registry or user identity for verification purposes.

 Protecting from 51% attack: Hybrid blockchain are immune to a 51% attack as

 hackers do not have access to the network to carry out the attack.

 Protecting privacy while still communicating with the outer world: Even